cbalhaus/MLP-lite/README.md

 If the MLP object contains many things, access to it's contents can be slow, just keep waiting until it's all loaded.
 Can take over a minute sometimes.

-- "Script run-time error / Stack-Heap Collision"?

-Right-click/Edit the object, and use SL menu: "Tools -> Reset Scripts in Selection" to reset.
-Any saved positions that were not backed up in .POSITIONS files are lost, so if your furniture has lots of poses (over
-50) and you save positions, be sure to back up regularly.
-Use OPTIONS -> Pos Reset after changing .POSITIONS* files.

-FAQ for those who edit *.MENUITEMS files:

-- "Script run-time error / Stack-Heap Collision"?

-After a restart, this is a clue that there are too many items in *.MENUITEMS* or *.POSITIONS* files.
-Trim the menu.

 - My new menu appears on the main page, rather than as a submenu where I configured it.
 Why?